paths-erc/atlas/src/components/Home/MissionStatementMd.md

 - BHL Bibliotheca Hagiographica Latina
 - CAe Clavis Aethiopica

 The definition of “Coptic literary works” also includes texts of the Bible, Gnostica, Manichaica and Apochrypha.
-However, biblical manuscripts never described from a codicological point of view in order not to overlap other ongoing partner projects.
 Ostraca of biblical content are always excluded.

 ### 6. A classification and description of all the physical places related to the production, storage and circulation of codicological units and bibliological units, available in the Archaeological Atlas of Coptic Literature